Quack842/p4-dndcampaign/TESTING.md

 Mozilla Firefox | No responsiveness nor functionality issues.| <span style="color:green">Pass</span> |
 Microsoft Edge | No appearance, responsiveness nor functionality issues. | <span style="color:green">Pass</span> |
 ***

+EXTA NOTE
+Too late to put in, but the project was fixed!!
+The problem was a & sign in the image